James F. Culpepper

 In 1989, Billie earned her Bachelor of Science in Architectural Studies from the University of Texas in Austin.
 She is a member of the American Society of Interior Designers (ASID) and is NCIDQ Certified.
 Billie takes great pleasure in creating innovative and exciting spaces for her clients.
 Billie is incomparable in helping clients articulate their vision and in understanding all the nuances, both big and small, of the project.
 Away from the studio, Billie enjoys spending time with her husband and two children and participating in the Ironman triathlon.

 Principal, AIA, LEED AP

 William Cox, AIA, LEED AP specializes in base building architecture and renovation design for hospitality, senior living, multi-family, interior architecture, and space planning projects.
-Bill believes that properly designed buildings can improve the lives and experiences of the people who interact with them and his work on the Marriott Crabtree Valley Raleigh and the Omni Atlanta Northwest Hotel showcases that interplay.
+Bill believes that properly designed buildings can improve the lives and experiences of the people who interact with them and his work on the Marriott Crabtree Valley Raleigh and the Omni Hotel at The Battery Atlanta showcases that interplay.
 As a forward thinking architect, Bill is driven to create new and exciting spaces and places for people to experience.